 ‘Birds‘ was filmed at Salvation Mountain, an amazing folk art site created by just one man, artist Leonard Knight, and located near Slab City in Southern California; a place surrounded by harsh desert environs.
 The video was directed by James Marcus Haney.

 ‘Birds’, of course, is from Coldplay’s seventh and newest album A Head Full of Dreams.
-You can pick it up here.
+You can pick it up on all major digital music platforms now.